Code-Institute-Submissions/MS1-infinity-gym/README.md

 * The rest off the pictures i got from pexels.com

-* for the timetable i used w3school
+* for the timetable i used bootstrap

 ## Tools used
 ---